What is Lyme disease?

 - Special gut protocols

-As a clinical nutritionist, Dr. Kotsanis can provide you with the information and resources you need to improve and return balance to your normal gut functions.
-He may suggest protocols with enzymes, probiotics, antifungals, or nutritional supplements.
+As clinical nutritionists, we can provide you with the information and resources you need to improve and return balance to your normal gut functions.
+We may suggest protocols with enzymes, probiotics, antifungals, or nutritional supplements.

 - Hormonal imbalance correction

 We may take blood samples to test hormone levels in order to rule out possible undiagnosed hormonal imbalances.
 Then, we can suggest ways to normalize your hormone functions.